Maoman1/maoBouldersBegone/README.md

 - Avoid mass-deleting scene objects without filtering types
 - Any large mods that affect scene loading should try to preserve late-stage hooks (e.g., camera movement or HUD loading) for the automatic trigger.

-## Timer-Based Trigger
+## Nerd Speak

 Because ASKA loads a full world and character model in the main menu, I could not find a clean way to detect when the player is actually in world.
-Thus, the "automatic" activation is a simple timer: after you click load game, it waits 10 seconds, then triggers the mod.
+Thus, the "automatic" activation is a simple timer: after you click load game, it waits 12 seconds, then triggers the mod.
 This works out to be about one second after I load into the world in my game.
 On slower computers, the load screen *should* halt the process from finishing until the world loads, even if the timer runs out mid-load.
-If you have any problems, simply press F6 to trigger the mod manually.
+If you have any problems, simply press F8 to trigger the mod manually.

+Additionally it has a script which runs once every 3 seconds to keep the respawning collision meshes from coming back.
+This script is so lightweight that when bound to a key I could not detect any stuttering even while mashing the key as fast as I could, so once every 3 seconds should be completely unnoticeable on performance.

 ## Planned Features